Design a living room in modern style with AI

 • Picking 4+ accent colors so the restraint disappears.

-• Using cheap-looking high-gloss laminate where matte or satin would read as more premium.
+• Using high-gloss laminate where a matte or satin finish would better match the intended direction.

-Lighting is what separates a real modern living room from a furniture-store imitation.
+Lighting affects how a modern direction reads in the living room.
 Recessed cans for general illumination, a single statement pendant or linear chandelier as the room's jewelry, and plug-in table lamps with cylindrical or disc shades.

 Modern vs. Scandinavian

-Pick Scandinavian instead if the feeling you want is closer to “light, calm, hospitality-grade warmth” than “clean, bright, move-in ready.”
-Both styles protect your existing walls, windows, and layout — only furniture, finishes, and decor change in the render, so you can try both without committing.
+Pick Scandinavian instead if the feeling you want is closer to “light, calm, and welcoming” than “clean lines and a lighter composition.”
+Compare both generated directions with the original walls, windows, and layout; furniture, finishes, decor, and room details can change in the render.

 Modern vs. Farmhouse